 Bio

 Tia Factor (born Sonoma County, CA; lives and works in Portland, Oregon) received her BFA from the California College of the Arts (CCA) and her MFA from the University of California at Berkeley.
 Her work has appeared in solo and group exhibitions from Oregon to Denmark, Chicago to Tasmania, and exhibited in such notable venues as the Yerba Buena Center for the Arts (SF), Sonoma Valley Museum of Art, Berkeley Art Museum, Richmond Art Center (CA), Oliver Art Center (CCA, Oakland), Southern Exposure (SF), Pacific Northwest College of Art, Mary Elizabeth Dee Shaw Gallery (UT), Torrance Art Museum (CA), The Center for Contemporary Arts (Santa Fe), the Schneider Museum at Southern Oregon University in Ashland and the Jordan Schnitzer Museum (JSMA) at PSU.
-Factor has been featured in art magazines and on-line publications including Bear Deluxe, Stretcher, Artweek, New American Paintings, NAU NUA (Spain), The Semi-Finalist and art ltd. She was a RACC Professional Development Grant recipient and an artist in resident through Arts Tasmania and the Vermont Studio Center.
-She teaches at the Pacific Northwest College of Art (PNCA) and at the School of Art + Design (PSU), and is the program director of a yearly study abroad art course in Berlin.
+Factor has been featured in art magazines and on-line publications including Buckman Journal, Bear Deluxe, Stretcher, Artweek, New American Paintings, NAU NUA (Spain), The Semi-Finalist and art ltd. She was a RACC Professional Development Grant recipient and an artist in resident through Arts Tasmania, the Vermont Studio Center and Sou'wester Arts and is a member of WAVE Contemporary, a collective of artists who meet regulary to engage in critique and discourse.
+Factor is an arts educator who has taught students of all levels and worked with a variety of institutions from the Pacific Northwest College of Art (PNCA),The School of Art + Design (PSU), Portland Community College, The Oxbow School, UC Berkeley's Art Practice Department and is director of a study abroad art course in Berlin in collaboration with Picture Berlin.